Proof-of-Archival-Storage

 - Retrieve the

-from the sector table. - Return the recovered piece as
+record_commitmentandrecord_witnessfrom the sector table. - Return the recovered piece as

-record || record_commitment || record_witness
+record || record_commitment || record_witness.

 Randomness Updates